Creating new Marine Protected Areas

-Establishing and managing Marines Protected Areas (MPAs) under the Oceans Act
+Establishing Marines Protected Areas (MPAs) under the Oceans Act

 Step 1: Selection of Area of Interest (AOI) through one of the 13 bioregional MPA Network Process